Wendouree

 An assessment of population growth drivers in Wendouree reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, Wendouree's population is estimated at around 11,070.
-This reflects an increase of 694 people since the 2021 Census, which reported a population of 10,376.
-The change is inferred from AreaSearch estimates based on ERP data released by the ABS in June 2024 and 75 validated new addresses since the Census date.
-Wendouree's population density is approximately 1,164 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Wendouree's growth rate of 6.7% since the census is within 1.4 percentage points of Rest of Vic's 8.1%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 75.0% of overall population gains during recent periods in Wendouree.
-AreaSearch projections for Wendouree are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted using weighted aggregation methods for areas not covered by ABS data.
+As of Feb 2026, Wendouree's population is estimated at around 11,070, reflecting an increase of 694 people since the 2021 Census.
+This growth represents a 6.7% rise from the previous count of 10,376 residents.
+The change is inferred from AreaSearch's estimation of Wendouree's resident population at 10,526 in June 2024, based on examination of the latest ERP data release by the ABS and validation of an additional 75 new addresses since the Census date.
+This results in a population density ratio of 1,164 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Wendouree's growth rate of 6.7% since the census places it within 1.4 percentage points of the Rest of Vic., indicating competitive growth fundamentals.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods, driving primary growth in the suburb.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population